 Sex addiction may be a fairly new concept for people to grasp.
 Even health professionals have a hard time identifying it as an addiction.
-Not because people cannot be addicted to sex, but is it really that they are just addicted to sex?
-Think about someone who has an eating disorder, or gambles compulsively.
+Think about someone who has an eating disorder or who gambles compulsively.
 The underlying mental disorders that cause the behaviors are at the heart of the addiction.

 In this case, stress, depression, anxiety, and poor self-image can serve as triggers for risky sexual behaviors.
 If you think about any compulsion that interferes with your relationships, careers, or overall well-being, then sex addiction is really no different.
 This behavior eventually leads to feelings of guilt or shame, and often includes lying.
 Regardless of how it is labeled, if you or a loved one is experiencing problems related to compulsive sexual thoughts or behaviors, you will need professional help to deal with them.

 There are no clear answers for understanding what causes sex addiction.
 For some, traumatic childhood experiences, like being abused physically or emotionally, may play a role.
 Having a personality disorder could also increase your risk for developing sex addiction.
 For others, it may be a learned behavior from growing up in a dysfunctional home where the behavior was ignored or denied.

 How do you know if you have a problem?
 Sex addiction can manifest itself in many different ways, but there are some general characteristics: